Life is an Adventure

 After returning home, it took some time to make sense of everything that had happened and to process all the experiences.
 I knew that it had all happened for a purpose.
 After a while there was a family crisis that shook us all.
 I was in a position where I could offer to help and use all my professional experience in a different way.

 All the experience I had with working with youth and adults came into play.
-It was a honor and a pleasure to be able to help my own family through a tough period.
+It was a honor and a privilege to be able to help my own family through a tough period.

-Once things settled down, I returned home to figure out what was next.
+Once things settled down, I returned home to discover what was next..

 It didn't take long before I was back to working with people.